yschindel/NHMzh-viz-services/viz_ifc/README.md

-# IFC Consumer
+# IFC Service

-This service consumes IFC files from a Kafka topic and saves a compressed version of them to MinIO.
+Responsibilites:

+- Api endpoint for uploading IFC files
+- Save the IFC file to MinIO
+- Kafka producer for notifications when a file is uploaded
+- Kafka consumer for notifications when a file is uploaded
+- Convert the IFC file to fragments and save them to MinIO

 ## Kafka

+The Services is the producer and consumer for the IFC Kafka topic at the same time.
+This allows other services to hook into the event of a new IFC file being uploaded.

 The service subscribes to a Kafka topic, which is specified in the `KAFKA_IFC_TOPIC` environment variable.